The Grass And Flowers Which Clothe The Field – Hymn Lyric

 The second verse warns us not to put too much trust in our fleeting breath or in thinking that we have control over our own time.
 Death is an ever-present reality, continuously mowing down thousands of lives around us.
 Even those who have been spared so far must come to terms with the fact that they too will one day yield their lives to the scythe.
 The hymn emphasizes the importance of being prepared for death, of recognizing the uncertainty of our own mortality and the need to live each day with a sense of purpose.

 In the final verse, the author calls upon the Lord for help in obeying His call and removing our sins.
-By seeking God’s guidance and forgiveness, we can prepare ourselves for the inevitable moment when our bodies, like the grass, fall.
-The hymn ends on a note of hope, reminding us that although our physical bodies may perish, our souls have the potential to rise above and experience life.
+By seeking God’s guidance and , we can prepare ourselves for the inevitable moment when our bodies, like the grass, fall.
+The hymn ends on a note of hope, reminding us that although our physical bodies may perish, our souls have the potential to rise above and experience eternal life.

 The overall message of this hymn is one of introspection and the recognition of our own mortality.
 It encourages us to not take our lives for granted, to recognize the brevity of our time on Earth, and to take steps towards spiritual growth and preparation for what lies beyond.
 It reminds us that just as the grass and flowers fade away, our lives too will come to an end.
 Therefore, we must make the most of our time, ensure our souls are to meet our Creator, and strive to live a life that reflects our deepest values and beliefs.